Skip to content

 Documentation Publishing

-The docs release workflow deploys MkDocs with the native GitHub Pages Actions deployment flow.
+The docs-build and docs-deploy jobs deploy MkDocs with the native GitHub Pages Actions deployment flow.
 Repository Pages settings must use GitHub Actions as the source.

-The workflow builds documentation in strict mode, uploads the generated site/ directory with actions/upload-pages-artifact, and deploys it with actions/deploy-pages to the github-pages environment.
+The workflow builds documentation in strict mode, uploads the generated site/ directory with actions/upload-pages-artifact, and deploys it with actions/deploy-pages to the github-pages environment only after npm, Docker, and MCP Registry publishing have succeeded.

 Documentation publishing also runs the SEO validator after the MkDocs build.
 Optional webmaster verification tokens use official free webmaster tools and can be provided as repository variables or secrets: